straz/artificialtrust/_articles/institution.md

 In the era of information warfare, enemies attack our information structures with [artificial trust](decisions).
 To weaken or destroy a social group, you basically need to attack their institutions.

+How do we make institutions strong enough, but not too strong?
+We want them to be strong enough to protect us and provide us with services.
+We don't want them to be too strong and push us around.
+[Cybernetics](cyber) is the art of navigating between two
+extremes: not too much, and not too little.